Jpja/Timestamping-with-Blockchains/guide.md

-You can upload any data to the Bitcoin Blockchain.
+You can broadcast any data to the Bitcoin Blockchain.

 The advantages are that